NodeBE4/opinion/_posts/2022-01-31-Commodify.md

 5. Probably most importantly, they didn’t *always* lose.
 Entrenched organizations tend only to reform when they face continuous defeat.
 While you are right that they lost for the most part, there were a few gems like the Carolingian victory against the Avars.
 Otto I’d triumph over the Magyars, and Bohemond’s brilliant improvisation at Iconium that convinced the knights that there was nothing rotten in the state of Francia.

+----- __66.10__ -----2022-02-05 12:07:51+08:00:

+Spot on.
+May goes into this in great detail.
+The average Mamluk was miles ahead of the average Mongol in training and equipment.
+They were badly outnumbered, but dealt with this by burning almost all the pasture between them and the Mongols, this way they were still outnumbered but not massively so.
+The steppe armies were definitely citizen-soldiers… or less romantically, amateurs.
+They simply had the luxury of being the best fed, best horsed people in the world whose hobbies (archery, wrestling, horsemanship had immense military relevance.

+----- __66.11__ -----2022-02-05 12:17:16+08:00:

+Yes - in some periods it was normal for 40% or more of the male population to die violently.
+Fertility rates were also very high due to an abundance of food compared to sedentary societies.
+While we obviously have no data on deaths in childbirth, they were certainly lower.
+Nutrition in the steppe was better than anywhere else, so women were both physically larger and healthier.
+Today most scholars of the medieval steppe hold demographic surplus (and the internal conflicts it inevitably created if it wasn’t “channeled” into sedentary states) to be the main driving force behind nomadic conquests.

 ### 67: [Russia and China line up against U.S. in "no limits" partnership](https://old.reddit.com/r/geopolitics/comments/skeirz/russia_and_china_line_up_against_us_in_no_limits/), submitted on 2022-02-04 22:25:56+08:00.

 ----- __67.1__ -----2022-02-04 23:05:42+08:00: